VLN & Pro Bono

 In its commitment to access to justice for all, the Hennepin County Bar Association provides a variety of services for the public, both through the association's own programming and through significant support of the Volunteer Lawyers Network (VLN).

 There are many opportunities for HCBA attorneys to become involved in providing pro bono and low bono services to those in need.
-Contact Dana Miner, Director of Legal Services, at dminer@mnbars.org or 612-752-6627 for additional information about any of these programs.
+Contact Dana Miner, Director of Legal Services, at dminer@mnbars.org or 612-752-6627 for additional information about any of these programs

 Volunteer Lawyers Network

 VLN matches low-income clients with volunteer attorneys for free civil legal services.
 Services range from advice to full-representation.
 The primary service area is Hennepin County, but select services are provided on a metro-wide or statewide basis.
 VLN lawyers provide legal services for low-income client areas that impact basic human needs, such as housing, bankruptcy, family, debt collection, etc. They do not service criminal matters, personal injury, worker's compensation, legal or medical malpractice, or any other fee-generating issue.
-VLN may be contacted at 612-752-6655 or online for further information.

 HCBA Pro Bono and Low Bono Programming

--Misdemeanor Defense Project
+• Commitment Defense Project

--Legal Access Point
+• Legal Access Point

--Commitment Defense Project
+• Misdemeanor Defense Project

-Lawyer Referral and Information Service
+Minnesota Lawyer Referral and Information Service

-LRIS connects those with legal issues to one of 200 private attorneys practicing in over 50 areas of law.
+MNLRIS connects those with legal issues to one of 200 private attorneys practicing in over 50 areas of law.
 Lawyer Referral can also provide callers with general information about the legal process and community resources.
 The LRIS is recognized for its high quality by the American Bar Association, and has been helping individuals find solutions to their legal issues for over 60 years.

 Misdemeanor Defense Project